Television in Cuba

 Cuba was the first Latin American country to begin television testing in December 1946 when station CM-21P conducted an experimental multi-point live broadcast.
 The first regular commercial broadcasting began in October 1950 by the small radio station Union Radio, soon followed by other stations.
 The broadcasts featured sport, soap operas, news, cooking shows, and comedy.
 Censorship was imposed following the 1952 coup by Fulgencio Batista, and again by the government of the Cuban revolution after their victory in 1959.

 In 1958, Cuba was the second country in the world (after the United States) to begin color broadcasting.
 It was suspended the next year following the Cuban Revolution, not returning until 1975.

-In 2022, Cuba has five national television channels, fourth digital-only and fourth HD digital television channel and a number of provincial channels, and also some municipality channels broadcasting at least 2 hours by day.
+In 2022, Cuba has five national television channels, four digital-only and four HD digital television channel and a number of provincial channels, and also some municipality channels broadcasting at least 2 hours by day.
 All are under the control of the new Cuban Institute for Information and Social Communication, replacing in 2021 the old Cuban Institute of Radio and Television (ICRT).